lumapu/ahoy/tools/esp8266/README.md

 ## Overview

 This page describes how the module of a Wemos D1 mini and ESP8266 is wired to the radio module and is flashed with the latest Firmware.<br/>
-Further information will help you to communicate to the compatible converters.
+Further information will help you to communicate to the compatible inverters.

 ## Compatiblity
 For now the following Inverters should work out of the box: